Neptune Blog

 Types of problems in machine learning

-There are two broad problems in Machine Learning, Classification and Regression.
-The first deals with discrete values, and the second deals with continuous values.
+There are two broad problems in machine learning: Classification and Regression—the first deals with predicting discrete labels, and the second deals with predicting continuous values.

 Classification can be subdivided into two smaller types: